 In this case, I can’t say about the credibility of this test against my field one, because it covers the f/13 and f/16 apertures only.
 In this range, the sharpness tends to improve.
 My field tests show the typical image resolution changes, typical for both Sigma 150-600mm f/5 – 6.3 Contemporary lens and teleconverter 1.4x TC-1401 kit attached.
 Another issue, which comes to mind, and should be definitely raised here is the relation between the aperture and diffraction, which gets bigger as the aperture become more narrow.
 Diffraction occurs when the wave encounters some obstacle or opening.
 The result is the bending of waves around the corners of the obstacle into the region of the geometrical shadow of this obstacle (Pic.
 13).

 In photography, diffraction means the progressive loss of sharpness beyond some certain aperture.
 Each lens has its own minimum usable aperture, which must be figured out.
-In the case of TC-2001 mounted to Sigma 150-600mm f/5 – 6.3 Contemporary lens, the minimum usable aperture os about F18-F20, what you can see below (Pic.
+In the case of TC-2001 mounted to Sigma 150-600mm f/5 – 6.3 Contemporary lens, the minimum usable aperture is about F18-F20, as you can see below (Pic.
 14-21).

 At 300mm focal length (150×2) the minimum usable, or at least the best aperture seems to be f/16.
 A small sharpness deterioration is to be spotted at f/18.